JHU-PL-Lab/www-fpse/lecture/specification-test.md

 * Precondition on `remove`: `s` is not empty (it would always fail otherwise)
 * Stronger precondition on `remove`: `contains x s` must hold
+  - could be too strong if caller wants to handle this exception (generally better to avoid exceptions though)
 * Postcondition on `remove` for it returning set `s'`:  `not(contains x s')` - ??
-  - No, this simple "set" data structure is in fact a multiset and this will not always hold!
+  - No, this simple "set" data structure is in fact a multiset and this will not always hold
-  - If we had this postcondition on our spec we would see our implementation failed to meet it
+  - If we had this postcondition on a "real set" spec we would have seen that our implementation failed to meet it
 * Postcondition on `add x s`: for the resulting set `s'`, `contains x s'` holds

 #### Assertions in code